Grafree/Framework/README.md

 ## Installing

-Not complicated but it needs to install a database and configure the config file.
+Not complicated but it needs to install a database and configure the config.ini file.

 ## Documentation

-It's in the project once it's installed.
-By going in the administration.
+All documentation are in the framework.
+Set where we need it.
+Classes and methods are PHP doc commented so it can be seen in a contextual way in code editor such as Netbeans.
+The administration area has a documentation section explaining how code process works.